Faze (musician): Early life

-Chibuzor Oji was born in 1977 in Festac Town, Lagos State, southwestern Nigeria.
-Oji is the fourth of a large family of nine children.
-All family members are said to possess good singing vocals perfected by the long time spent singing praises during prayers.
+Chibuzor Oji was born in 1977 in Festac Town Lagos State, southwestern Nigeria.
+He is the fourth of nine children in his family, all of whom are said to have strong singing voices shaped by years of singing during family prayers.

-Oji made his first attempt to gain publicity when he won the 1994 DBN Karaoke contest.
-He performed as a rap musician under the name Lyrical Orge until he joined the Plantashun Boiz.
+faze developed an early interest in music and first gained public attention when he won the 1994 DBN Karaoke contest.
+He initially performed as a rapper under the name Lyrical Orge before later joining the Plantashun Boyz, upon which he adopted the stage name Faze.